 It sounds great!
 How do I join?

-Right now we are fully subscribed, but we are currently inviting new members to sign up for a vegetable share from June 2014.
+Right now we are fully subscribed, but we are currently inviting new members to sign up now for a vegetable share from June 2014.
+All places will be allocated on a first come, first served basis – we normally run a waiting list, so do sign up now to avoid disappointment.
 To sign up for a vegetable share from June 2014:

 1, Carefully read, print, complete and sign a membership form: Membership form 2014 2015 new members.